 invites Sector Members

-to communicate their views on the strategic plan of the Union through their relevant Sectors and the corresponding advisory groups.
+to communicate their views on the strategic plan of the Union through their relevant Sectors in accordance with the procedures in force at ITU.

-[ALG-EGY-KWT-ARS-UAE proposal] to communicate their views on the strategic plan of the Union through their relevant Sectors and the corresponding advisory groups.
+[ALG-EGY-KWT-ARS-UAE proposal] to communicate their views on the strategic plan of the Union through their relevant Sectors.